"Wheezy" debuted on November 7, 1990. It tells the story of C.S. Jones

 - Aborted Arc: The "college" arc ended very early in its run.
 This may have been a good thing, because it's believed it was just a lead up to a "Burger Fool Job" arc.

 - The "starting a band arc" has popped up a few times throughout the late '00s and early '10s, with a different supporting cast each time, but has never gone anywhere.

 - The "first full-time job" arc also joined the list after only two weeks.
 The "second full-time job" arc didn't fare much better, at two months.

 - The New York City arc also lasted only three months.
 It was planned to last at least several years.

-- Arc Fatigue: The "first girlfriend" arc spent five years leading to a massive anticlimax.
+- Arc Fatigue: The "first girlfriend" arc spent four years leading to a massive anticlimax.

 - Ascended Extra: Two of Jones's former roommates, who started out as two background characters from an "anime club" sideplot.